 Today, it seems like almost every athlete or celebrity has their own brand.
 Whether it is Beats by Dre or Jessica Alba’s The Honest Company, celebrities have become full-fledged business moguls in addition to their initial career path.
 Those who made it through the 80’s remember that there was one brand that changed it all and showed individuals of a certain stature that they could leverage their skills and talent into a multifaceted business.
-This brand was Jordan sneakers.
+This brand was Air Jordan sneakers.

 Basketball shoes before that time were primarily white.
 Everything changed though when Jordan made his epic dunk from the foul line while wearing the next model.
-Sales skyrocketed and the brand moved from simply being associated with the player to a watermark for performance.
+Sales boomed and the brand moved from holding MJ’s name to a watermark for performance.
 They are now seen everywhere as an indicator of both status and style.

-Jordan Sneakers Today
+Air Jordan Sneakers Today

 Limited vs. General Release

-Why Jordan sneakers?
+Why Air Jordan sneakers?

-Air Jordan sneakers broke the mold and were a trendsetter in the mere fact that they did not look and feel like every other pair of shoes available.
+Air Jordan sneakers broke the mold and were trendsetters by not looking and feeling like any other shoes.
 Suddenly, going your own route was not only acceptable, but showed that it could result in amazing feats.
 They were also the perfect marriage between quality and style.
-Like most professional relationships, many attribute the success of Michael Jordan’s brand to amazing synergy between athlete, technology, and brand (in this case, Nike).
+And many attribute the success of Michael Jordan’s brand to the amazing synergy between performance, technology, and the brand name (in this case, Nike).

 Michael Jordan was the greatest player who ever played the game and his shoes are his most important tool.
 They represent a relentless dedication and level of performance that people want to emulate.